chef/knife-vcenter/README.md

  - `--targethost` - The host that the virtual machine should be created on.
 If not specified the first host in the cluster is used.
  - `--folder` - Folder that machine should be stored in.
 If specified this must already exist.
- - `--pool` - Name of resource pool to use when creating the machine
+ - `--pool` - Name of the resource pool to use when creating the machine
  - `--disable_power_on` - Do not power on the machine.
 Default: false

 ```